Open-Catalyst-Project/Open-Catalyst-Dataset/README.md

 ```

-## Databases for bulk, adsorbate and precomputed surfaces
+## Databases for bulks and adsorbates

 **Bulks**